danmun/mernblog/README.md

 npm install
 npm run-script build
 ```
-Although the Node server will restart automatically on code and file changes, the React app needs to be rebuilt with `npm run-script build` to test changes.
+Although the Node server will restart automatically on code and file changes, the React app needs to be rebuilt with `npm run-script build` after any code changes.

 ### Node API + React on separate servers